einaregilsson/beanstalk-deploy/README.md

 *It will prevent the action from (re)creating a bucket during deployment as well.*
 Omit this parameter to have the action create the bucket.
 The latter requires the API key used to have the applicable permissions.

+`max_backoff_retries` *(since v21)*: Use this if you have a heavy load environment and need more than 10 exponential back-off retries.
+10 retries is about 1m at its maximum.

 ### AWS Permissions

 It should be enough for your AWS user to have the policies **AWSElasticBeanstalkWebTier** and **AWSElasticBeanstalkManagedUpdatesCustomerRolePolicy** attached